imri-sh/DM-ICCL/README.md

-Here's a more visually appealing version of the markdown:

 # DM-ICCL: Improving In-Context Learning through DataMap-Based Curriculum

 This repository contains the implementation of the DM-ICCL framework, which includes three main phases: